 The legal definition of personal data is very broad.
-Any information relating to an identified or identifiable person is considered personal data (for a full definition see Article 2.a of
+Any information relating to an identified or identifiable person is considered personal data (for a full definition see Article 3 (1) of Regulation (EU) 2018/1725).

 The Data Controller is the person who determines how personal data is processed, and is the person that grants rights to the data subject.
 For each processing operation, a data controller is identified and prior notice must be given to the Data Protection Officer.